 Geolocation and other network based policies defined at the org level are evaluated prior to evaluating a user’s password.
 This helps avoid account lockout for legitimate users.

 This includes password verification, prompting the user for multi-factor authentication (if enabled), and validation of the factor.

 This includes app-specific policies such as Device Trust.

 Why is Okta ThreatInsight an important security measure?

 Earlier in the whitepaper, we outlined customer concerns around account takeover and account lockout.
 Okta ThreatInsight helps organizations protect against these concerns.

 When ThreatInsight is enabled in block mode, any access attempt to Okta from a suspicious IP will be blocked.
 This means IP addresses involved in known brute force attacks, password spray etc. will be automatically blocked from accessing Okta, regardless of the username initiating the login.
 Automatically blocking suspicious IPs that have caused login failures across the Okta network means reduced likelihood of a threat actor taking over a user’s account in an org with ThreatInsight enabled in block mode.

 Sample use case:

 A consumer ticketing app sees an increase in threat actors compromising user accounts to purchase tickets for large concerts and sporting events.
-Upon further investigation, it looks like a common set of 20-50 rotating IP addresses are the source of account takeover.
-While the ticketing app does have security controls in place to prevent bot detection, IP addresses which are specifically targeting Okta orgs may not be getting picked up by bot detection tools.
-By enabling ThreatInsight, the ticketing app can reduce account takeover attempts, and also use Syslog to add these IPs into their bot detection tool.
+Upon further investigation, it looks like a common set of 20-50 rotating IP addresses are causing failed logins amongst the user base.
+By enabling ThreatInsight, the ticketing app can reduce account takeover attempts, and also use Syslog to track these IPs.